tolulope23-ops/tolulope23-ops/README.md

 ## Hi there 👋, I'm Racheal
-🚀 A **Backend Developer** passionate about building secure, scalable APIs that solve real-world problems — with a strong foundation in frontend technologies like HTML, CSS, and Vanilla JavaScript.
+🚀 A **Backend Developer** passionate about building secure, scalable APIs that solve real-world problems, with a strong foundation in frontend technologies like HTML, CSS, and Vanilla JavaScript.

 ### 👩‍💻 About Me
 I’m a results-driven developer who enjoys designing clean, efficient backend systems.
 I thrive on learning, collaboration, and sharing knowledge with young developers to help them find their niche in tech.